puppetlabs-toy-chest/puppetlabs-dsc/README.md

 }
 ~~~

-As you can see, you can mix and match dsc resources with common puppet resources.
+As you can see, you can mix and match DSC resources with common Puppet resources.
-All [puppet metaparameters](https://docs.puppetlabs.com/references/latest/metaparameter.html) should also be supported.
+All [Puppet metaparameters](https://docs.puppetlabs.com/references/latest/metaparameter.html) are also supported.

 ### Optionally Configure the DSC LCM RefreshMode